Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 "id": "decision-001",

-"question": "Should auth use JWT or session cookies?",
+"question": "Should we use JWT or session cookies for auth?",

-"context": "Building authentication system for PRODUCT.md",
+"context": "Building authentication system",

-"timestamp": "2026-01-18T00:00:00Z"
+"timestamp": "2026-01-20T00:00:00Z"

 }

-2. Stop Work on Blocked Features
+2. Stop work on blocked features

-Move to the next non-blocked work item.
+Move to next non-blocked work.

-3. Notify User
+3. Notify user:

 completion.overall === 100 &&